GitLab CI Pipeline for Eleventy

 undergoes exhaustive end-to-end testing, so some production pieces are excluded

-pathPrefix
+the pathPrefix

 to match the URLs used for that end-to-end testing.

-Code Analysis #
+Code analysis #

 The pipeline includes a couple of general code analysis jobs that don't fall into one of the specific categories listed below.